 Where the design community meets.

-UX Designer at Wizeline Joined over 3 years ago
+UX Designer at Wizeline Joined about 6 years ago

 Interesting!
 What is the difference between looking for places for inspiration and waiting to be inspired?
 Possibly one is active and the other is passive.
 Both of them are accomplished when you reach inspiration.
 I don't believe in inspiration.
 I believe in well-conducted research, and translating that research into actionable insights, which inform my design decisions, which I test to validate my assumptions.
 If there is any "source of inspiration" that can serve as a shortcut to this process do let me know.
 Thanks!